Introduction and Brief Story

 Simon discovers the dead body of a soldier on the mountain.
 Attempting to bring the news to the other boys, he runs down to inform them about the body.
 The Jack’s tribe was dancing in frenzy and they killed Simon considering a beast.

 Ralph’s group dwindles and only three of the older boys, including Piggy, are left in his group.
 Jack’s group steals glasses of Piggy to light the fire.
 When Ralph and his small group ask Jack’s tribe to return the glasses, one of Jack’s hunters pushes a large stone on Piggy, killing him.
 The Jack’s tribe furiously captures the other two Biguns.
 Ralph runs away to save himself.

 The Jack’s tribe tries to find and kill Ralph, and they start a fire to smoke him out of one of his hiding places, creating an island-wide forest fire.
 Ralphs run to save himself and all the boys are behind him.
 A passing ship sees the fire and a British naval officer arrives on the beach and Ralph falls in his feet.

 Characters in the Novel

 The main characters in Lord of the Flies are: Ralph, Jack, Piggy, Simon, Roger, Sam and Eric (two brothers), Maurice, Robert, and Percival.
-The boys are generally divided into two groups: Littluns and Biguns.
+The boys are divided into two groups: Littluns and Biguns.
 In Littluns group the boys are aging 6 years and above and in Biguns, the ages of the boys are nearly 12 years.

 Main Themes in Lord of the Flies

 The central theme of the novel is the conflict between two competing impulses that exist within all human beings.
 These two impulses are civilization and savagery.
-The novel also focuses on loss on innocence and turning behavior of the boys from civilized to savage.
+The novel also focuses on loss of innocence and turning behavior of the boys from civilized to savage.
 The unfair use of power, effects of fear, and consequences of nuclear war are also the main themes of the Lord of the flies.